Saejowi: International Policy Forum

 As part of its 25th anniversary, Saejowi co-hosted a conference with the Hanns Seidel Foundation on June 4, 2013.
 The forum focused on how the West German government adapted to the flow of refugees from East Germany into West Germany between 1945 and the fall of the Berlin Wall.
 The role of civil society and non-governmental organizations in the German reunification process was also discussed, as well as the lessons applicable in the Korean context.

 Letters to North Korea

 Since 2004 Saejowi has been collecting letters written by North Korean defectors back home to North Korea.
 Because letters posted from South Korea are not deliverable in North Korea, the letters are never sent; however, the defectors have given permission for the publication of the letters on an annual basis.
-Saejowi recently completed an English translation of forty of these letters and is planning to publish the collection in 2015 with the title "Under the Apricot Tree."
+Saejowi recently completed an English translation of forty of these letters and published the collection in 2015 with the title "Under the Apricot Tree."
 These letters provide insight into the inner thoughts of refugees before and after they leave North Korea.